devcjohn/cj.cafe/README.md

 In AWS Route53, create a hosted zone for the domain name you want to use, if it does not already exist.
 In variables.tf, update the route53 record names to match this domain (eg name = "cj.cafe" -> name = "your-domain.com")
 This applies regardless of whether AWS is your domain registrar or not.
-If AWS is not your domain registrar, you will need to update the nameservers in your domain registrar to match the ones in the AWS hosted zone.
+If AWS is not your domain registrar, you will need to update the nameservers in your domain registrar to match the ones in the AWS Hosted Zone.

 ### Run terraform